opencloudcode/AutomatedDeploymentEngine/mtr.ADE/README.md

 The main PowerShell module - this may get split out in the future in an attempt to provide a more succinct set of functionality.

 ### mtr.ADE.ConfigurationData
 Currently holding a single example of 'RoleInformation.psd1'.
-Part of the ADE process is;
+Part of the mtr.ADE module is responsible for;

 * Create a list of nodes with information specific to the environment.
 ```powershell